Throughout the Hudson Valley you will find wonderful art museums, sculpture parks, theater, music, dance and more. Make sure to visit:

 Bard College also has the Hessel Museum of Art.
 The permanent collection includes more than 3,000 works by more than 400 prominent artists of the 20th and 21st centuries.
 Included are paintings, photographs, works on paper, sculptures, video and video installations.
 They also feature temporary exhibitions as well.

-The Fields Sculpture Park & Architecture Omi, Omi International Arts Center: This is a wonderful sculpture park plus arts center that features special exhibitions and residency programs in art, dance, music and writing.
+The Art OMI Sculpture & Architectural Park is a wonderful sculpture park plus arts center that features special exhibitions and residency programs in art, dance, music and writing.
 They also have special events including Summer Open Studios, exhibition previews, artist talks, kids day camps, art labs for teens, music and dance performances and more.
 The visitors center and cafe is located in a beautifully designed contemporary building with exhibition gallery.
 1405 Route 22, Ghent NY.

 In nearby Kinderhook, The School, operated by the Jack Shainman Gallery in NYC is recommended for its exhibitions to visit when open on Saturdays.